Israel ex-President Moshe Katsav sentenced for rape

 Sentencing Katsav - the first former Israeli head of state to be jailed - the judges told him no-one was above the law.

 The Associated Press reported that Katsav broke down in tears when he heard the sentence, shouting at the judges: "You made a mistake.
 It is a lie.
-The girls know it is a lie."'Riddled with lies'
+The girls know it is a lie."

 Mr Katsav will not go to jail immediately, with his sentence due to begin on 8 May.
 However, he has 45 days to appeal against the sentence.